I’ve been using the ZIIP HALO 2.0 for a few months now and I’m gonna be honest with you. I came into this fully prepared to hate it.

 You open the ZIIP app, select what your skin needs that day, and the app sends specific electrical currents to the device.
 Lift, tighten, brighten, lymphatic drainage, collagen boost.
 It all lives in one device.

-It retails for $399.99 and is HSA/FSA eligible, so use those dollars!
+It retails for $399.99 and is HSA/FSA eligible, so use those dollars.
+You can also use code WHIMSYSOUL for 10% off your order.

-Clinically, the numbers are pretty compelling.
-The ZIIP device is proven to reduce the appearance of wrinkles and fine lines by 28%, boost plumpness and firmness by 27%, reduce the appearance of spots by 44%, and improve skin tone by 13%.
-97% of users saw immediate lifting and firming.
+The clinical data is compelling.
+The device is proven to reduce the appearance of wrinkles and fine lines by 28%, boost plumpness and firmness by 27%, reduce the appearance of spots by 44%, and improve skin tone by 13%.
+97% of users saw immediate lifting and firming after their first session.

 How the ZIIP HALO 2.0 Actually Works